PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Topiary was an avid xbox gamer…Was known in the community talked a lot.
 One of the forum users doxed [identified] him and kept throwing the info out there enough that someone was smart enough to make the connection."

-Topiary’s Column in The Guardian
+The Guardian Column

 On Spetember 8th, 2012, more than a year after Davis’ release from custody on conditional bail, The Guardian published a column titled “My life after Anonymous: ‘I feel more fulfilled without the internet’” written by the chief Lulzsec suspect himself.
 In the article, Davis writes about how drastically his life has changed since being banned from Internet access, which he describes as “calmer, slower and at times [I’ll admit] more dull.”
 However, despite being cut off from everyday shortcuts like looking things up on Google, Davis also revealed a surprisingly optimistic outlook towards his life without the Internet: